Plan for College Tuition and Expenses

 Before spending money on all of the latest tech gadgets, you and your son or daughter should:

-- Check if his or her school requires a laptop, a tablet or any other educational gear.
+- Check if his or her school requires a laptop, a tablet or any other educational technology.

 - Review your child’s syllabus and determine whether your teen is taking a math, science or photography class that might warrant an expensive calculator, circuit board or camera.